Mary Katharine Goddard: Printing career

-During the Revolution, Goddard opposed the Stamp Act vehemently because it would increase the cost of printing.
+During the Revolution, Mary Goddard vehemently opposed the Stamp Act because it would increase the cost of publications.

 When, on January 18, 1777, the Second Continental Congress moved that the Declaration of Independence be widely distributed, Goddard was one of the first to offer the use of her press.
 This was in spite of the risks of being associated with what was considered a treasonous document by the British.
-Her copy, the Goddard Broadside, was the second printed, and the first to contain the typeset names of the signatories, including John Hancock.
+Her copy, the Goddard Broadside, was the second to be printed, and the first to contain the typeset names of the signatories, including John Hancock.
 The names of secretary Charles Thomson and president John Hancock of the Continental Congress were the only two that were on earlier printed copies.
 Goddard also signed her name on the bottom of the document.
 It reads “Baltimore, in Maryland: Printed by Mary Katharine Goddard.”
 About 2 years earlier, she had started printing her name on the bottom of her newspaper.
 However, those she signed with “Published by M.K.
 Goddard" instead of her full name.

 Postmaster

 Goddard was a successful postmaster for 14 years, from 1775 to 1789.
 In 1789, however, she was fired by Postmaster General Samuel Osgood despite general protest from the Baltimore community.
 Osgood claimed that the position required "more traveling ... than a woman could undertake" and appointed a political ally of his to replace her.
-On November 12, 1789, over 230 citizens of Baltimore, including more than 200 leading businessmen, presented a petition demanding her reinstatement, which was unsuccessful.
+On November 12, 1789, over 230 citizens of Baltimore, including more than 200 leading businessmen, presented a petition demanding her reinstatement, but this was unsuccessful.